bojackchen/digital-flow/README.md

 ```

 ### Output
-Congratulation!
-By now you should have your layout ready to be saved and exported.
+Congratulations!
+So far you should have your layout ready to be saved and exported.
 There are
-several products that are important to be exported from the current layout.
+several important products to be exported from the current layout.
 - `SKELETON_enc.v` is the final **v**erilog HDL netlist exported from EDI.
 This netlist is
 different from the netlist from synthesis because of the addition of buffers, inverters and other
 cells to fix timing and design rule violations.
 The layout should be checked against this
-schematic for LVS.
+schematic.
 - `SKELETON.sp` is the **sp**ice netlist of the schematic.
 It is converted from the verilog
 HDL netlist above.
 Run the `v2lvs` executive under `SKELETON/soc` to convert the current
 `SKELETON_enc.v` to `SKELETON.sp`.
-LVS check in Cadence supports comparing the layout to
+LVS check supports comparing the layout to a spice netlist.
-spice netlist.
 - `SKELETON.enc` is the **enc**ounter design database.
 It can be restored later for further
 inspection of the current design.
 - `SKELETON.sdf` is the new **s**tandard **d**elay **f**ormat file used for post-layout simulation.